chriskpeterson/vuepress2/docs/rewrites.md

 Only connect peripherals when the system is powered off.
 :::

-1. Before connecting power to the unit, connect all peripheral devices.
+1. Before connecting the unit to power, connect all peripheral devices.
 2. Connect the unit to power.
 3. Power on the system using the proximity power switch.